 Resources & Opportunities

-- The Beloit Fiction Journal is a student co-managed literary journal publishing the best in contemporary short fiction.
+- The Beloit Fiction Journal is an internationally recognized literary journal co-managed by student editors.
 Traditional and experimental narratives find a home in its pages.

 - Pocket Lint (Student Literary Magazine)